 As you follow along on this blog, we’ll transparently share our progress and process for how CAMH will advance compassion and care in faith communities for everyone’s mental health and wellness.
 This is a documentation (maybe a documentary one day, if God moves mightily and does far more than we can plan, dream, or imagine.)

 So far, we’ve pivoted and refined the focus of the Erasing Shame podcast, so it now serves as the digital outreach for CAMH.
-And, we’ve got a name for this mental health initiative as a subsidiary of Asian American Christian Collaborative; this is an important piece to make our efforts sustainable and allow you to partner with us through financial support and to make a tax-deductible donation online.
+And, we’ve got a name for this mental health initiative under the auspices of Asian American Christian Collaborative; this is an important piece to make our efforts sustainable and allow you to partner with us through financial support and to make a tax-deductible donation online.

 CAMH Framework to Advance Compassion and Care